-Email: nick.duley@flemingcollege.ca
+Email: HumanRights@flemingcollege.ca

-Feedback will be used to improve customer service.
+Feedback will be used to improve customer service and inform future policy and procedure review.
 In addition, the author of the feedback will be provided with a response in the format in which the feedback was received.
 The feedback may outline actions deemed appropriate, if any.

-Appendix B to Operating Procedure 3-341 OP: Integrated Accessibility Standard
+Appendix B: Integrated Accessibility Standard